ABTT-ESK/DayZ-DialogueFramework-Release/ROADMAP.md

 indistinguishable.
 In practice they differ on at least one, which is why two agreeing keys is the recommended setting.

+**The talking animation only works on AI NPCs.** Expansion's regular NPCs and traders are deliberately inert — their `CommandHandler` runs no animation command and keeps the body physics-inactive — so there's nothing to drive a mouth movement from.
+Dialogue, quests, trading and voice lines all work normally on them; the NPC simply doesn't move while a line plays.
+Use the AI variants (`ExpansionQuestNPCAI*`, `ExpansionTraderAI*`) if you want the animation.

 **Config changes need a full client restart.** Trees and menu settings are sent to players when they connect, so a reconnect won't pick up changes — the client process has to restart.